-&lt;sup>46 Anonymous, 'White ants in India', Scientific American; Beeson, The ecology,pp.935-939; IOR/E/4/841,p.474.
-[BL]; India (Financial, Railway) to COD, Paras.38-39.
-1 September 1857.
-Paraphrased in IOR/E/4/851,pp.502-503 [BL]
+46 Anonymous, 'White ants in India'; Beeson, The ecology, pp. 935-9; IOR/E/4/841, p.
+474 (BL); India (Financial, Railway) to COD, paras.
+38-9, 1 Sept.
+1857, paraphrased in IOR/E/4/851, pp. 502-3 (BL).

-&lt;sup>47 Marine board to Governor General in Council.
-18 May 1816.
-IOR/F/4/560/13760 [BL]; India (Financial, Railway) to COD.
-Paras.57 and 68.
-Letter 45.
-28 November 1856.
-Paraphrased in COD to India (Financial, Railway).
-Despatch 938(no.39 of 1857).
-2 September 1857.
-IOR/E/4/847,p.163[BL]
+47 Marine Board to governor general in council, 18 May 1816, IOR/F/4/560/13760 (BL); India (Financial, Railway) to COD, paras.
+57 and 68, letter 45, 28 Nov.
+1856, paraphrased in COD to India (Financial, Railway), despatch 938 (no. 39 of 1857), 2 Sept.
+1857, IOR/E/4/ 847, p.
+163 (BL).

+48 Home, Books and Publications, Jan.
+1890, 28-34B (National Archives of India (NAI)); Cotton to secretary, Bengal (General), 8 Jan.
+1883, Home, Public, Apr.
+1883, 60-2B (NAI); Cunningham, Plagues, p.
+143.

+49 Maxwell-Lefroy, Indian insect pests, p.
+231; Cotes, 'An account of insects', p.
+60.

-&lt;sup>48 Home, Books and Publications, January 1890, 28-34B [National archives of India, henceforth NAI]; Cotton to Secretary, Bengal (General), 8 January 1883.
-Home, Public, April 1883, 60-62B[NAI]; Cunningham, Plagues,p143 strong soap solutions were applied to plants to 'dislodge' white ants.
-Similar practices survived until the 1940s when surfaces of wood were brushed with chemicals including coal-tar creosote, and solutions of zinc chloride, arsenic, and chlorinated naphthalene.
-These chemicals and botanical extracts were tools of wider colonial sanitary governance that aimed to restore hygiene by relieving humans from the interference of pests.
-This explains why chemical solutions including carbolic acid were applied to the corners of buildings to deter the presence of white ants.
+chloride, arsenic, and chlorinated naphthalene.50 These chemicals and botanical extracts were tools of wider colonial sanitary governance that aimed to restore hygiene by relieving humans from the interference of pests.
+This explains why chemical solutions including carbolic acid were applied to the corners of buildings to deter the presence of white ants.51

-The second set of strategies, which in different forms were visible throughout the nineteenth and early twentieth centuries, were related especially to wood, and aimed at altering and improving the internal composition of the object itself.
+The second set of strategies, of which different forms were visible throughout the nineteenth and early twentieth centuries, was related especially to wood, and aimed at altering and improving the internal composition of the object itself.
 These strategies, imperial officials hoped, would contribute to the robustness of wood.
 One of the probable ways of achieving this was through desiccation, which involved the removal of moisture by the application of heat.
-This was believed to be characterized by a 'purifying virtue' because the removal of moisture restored the robustness of the fibre of the wood, making it potentially uninflammable and durable.
-'Metallization' was considered to be another way through which the strengthening of wood could be achieved.
-Indeed, British colonial officials accessed and compared different processes attributed to British innovators in
+This was believed to be characterized by a 'purifying virtue' because the removal of moisture restored the robustness of the fibre of the wood, making it potentially uninflammable and durable.52 'Metallization' was considered to be another way through which the strengthening of wood could be achieved.
+Indeed, British colonial officials accessed and compared different processes attributed to British innovators in Britain and India that claimed to soak, saturate, and steep pieces of wood in solutions of metals such as copper, zinc, and iron.53 For similar purposes, heterogeneous material concoctions including petroleum, coal-tar creosote, solution of corrosive sublimate and rain water, solution of volatile ammonia, and pounded oxide of arsenic, coconut oil, and saccharine were inserted within wooden structures.54 Unlike other colonial modalities of dealing with the white ant problem, these efforts were explicitly articulated in medical terms: the insertion of these materials into wood was described as an 'effectual curative process', or as an injection; while these preservatives were, on occasions, referred to as an antiseptic.55 The insertion of